GaryZ88/ArduinoGotchi/README.md

-# Tamagotchi4Arduino - A real Tamagotchi emulator for Arduino UNO
+# ArduinoGotchi - A real Tamagotchi emulator for Arduino UNO

 ## Synopsis

-**Tamagotchi4Arduino** is a real [Tamagotchi P1](https://tamagotchi.fandom.com/wiki/Tamagotchi_(1996_Pet)) emulator running in Arduino UNO hardware.
+**ArduinoGotchi** is a real [Tamagotchi P1](https://tamagotchi.fandom.com/wiki/Tamagotchi_(1996_Pet)) emulator running in Arduino UNO hardware.
 The emulation core is based on [TamaLib](https://github.com/jcrona/tamalib) with intensive optimization to make it fit into UNO's hardware that only comes with 32K Flash 2K RAM.

 ![Tamagotchi P1 Actual Devices](../main/images/TamaP1_devices.jpg)